 A proper input validation is a crucial security measure to avoid injection based attacks such as Cross-Site Scripting, CSRF, SQL injection etc. An input parameter has always been the entry point to penetrate into the layers.
 For example, a malicious code can be injected in the API message, such as OS command injection which can compromise the entire web application.

 Regex Protection: The incoming requests such as URL Path, Header, XML or JSON payload must be evaluated against the regular expressions such as DELETE, UPDATE and EXECUTE.
-Vulnerable request should be rejected.
+Vulnerable requests must be rejected.

 Input HTTP Verb Validation:

-HTTP Verbs such as GET, POST, HEAD, TRACE, OPTIONS, DELETE, PUT and PATCH should be restricted properly.
+HTTP verbs/methods such as GET, POST, HEAD, TRACE, OPTIONS, DELETE, PUT and PATCH should be restricted properly.
 Only allowed verbs should work and rest of the methods should return a proper response code.